 Once you’ve decided to move closer to an elderly loved one, you’ll want to make the process as simple and stress-free as possible.

 One way to do this is by getting a preapproved mortgage.
 This enables you to figure out how much you can borrow in advance and speeds up the moving process when you find a home you love.

 After you’ve decided to move and sorted out your financing, it’s time to enlist the help of a trusted real estate agent to help you in your search.
 They’ll be able to guide you through the local real estate market and answer any questions you have about the community.
 They’ll also be able to help you sell your loved one’s home if or when that time comes.

 Doing what’s best for those you care about and moving at the right time is important when a relative shows signs of aging, but the process is different for everyone.
 However, if you notice a senior in your life has developed health conditions such as heart disease, dementia, or arthritis, it’s time to consider moving.

-This article is brought to you by The Mountain Star Team, a group of knowledgeable and professional real estate agents, committed allies to negotiate on your behalf with the systems in place to streamline buying or selling your home with the backing of a trusted company, RE/MAX Executive.
+This article is brought to you by Alexandra Schrank, a knowledgeable and professional real estate agent, a committed ally to negotiate on your behalf with the systems in place to streamline buying or selling your home with the backing of a trusted company, RE/MAX Executive.
 For more information about our services, please visit us at our website today!